Pabla007/HTB-Journey/Exam Test/08 AV Evation Time.md

 ##  It is helpful to think of obfuscation as an art rather than a technique.

+To Begin with Obfuscation will focus on manual obfuscation more as it's more reliable compared to automated obfuscators.

 To aid in our obfuscation efforts, we will use the AMSITrigger script, [https://github.com/RythmStick/AMSITrigger](https://github.com/RythmStick/AMSITrigger), written by RythmStick